Optimized adiabatic-impulse protocol preserving Kibble-Zurek scaling with attenuated anti-Kibble-Zurek behavior: Transverse Ising Chain under the OAI Protocol

 \subsection{Numerical results and Adiabatic coefficient}

 In Eq. (\ref{equ-gt}), we fix the adiabatic coefficient $\zeta$ and compute the final defect density by numerically solving the time-dependent Bogoliubov-de Gennes equations, Eq. (\ref{app-tdBdG}).
 In Fig. \ref{plot-defect}(a), we demonstrate that the final defect density (color dingbats) gradually falls into KZ scaling (black dashed line) as $\zeta$ increases (see $\zeta=4$, $8$, $16$ and $32)$.
-The inset of Fig. \ref{plot-defect}(a) compares the time evolution of the defect density for the OAI and LQ protocols.
-It shows that, for a appropriate $\zeta$, the two adiabatic stages remain equally adiabatic under the OAI and LQ protocols.
+The inset of Fig. \ref{plot-defect}(a) depicts the time evolution of the defect density for the OAI and LQ protocols.
+It shows that, for a suitable $\zeta$, the OAI protocol maintains adiabaticity in both adiabatic stages, comparable to that of the LQ protocol.

 Fig. \ref{plot-defect}(b) indicates, for a suitable $\zeta$, the final defect density follows the KZ scaling curve and is essentially independent of $g_i$.
 The inset depicts the evolution of $g(t)$ and marks several selected values of $g_i$ corresponding to the data sets in the main panel.
 We see that the OAI protocol accelerates the ramp away from criticality: the farther the system is from the critical point, the faster it is driven.